 I am an experienced, qualified supervisor and gained the Diploma in Supervision (WPF) in 2003.
 I supervise individuals and groups of clinicians (psychodynamic counsellors; psychotherapists; Jungian Analysts) at different stages of their career including trainees, those seeking accreditation / senior membership.
 I also offer 'supervision of supervision' to colleague supervisors.

-I am a long standing member of BAPPS (British Association for Psychoanalytic and Psychotherapeutic Supervision) and I co-edited the BAPPS publication “Supervision Review” for a number of years.
+I was a long standing member of BAPPS (British Association for Psychoanalytic and Psychotherapeutic Supervision) and co-edited the BAPPS publication “Supervision Review” for a number of years.

-I am a dissertation tutor/ supervisor for counselling and psychotherapy trainees and students undertaking MSc dissertations
+I have been a dissertation tutor/ supervisor for a number of counselling and psychotherapy trainees and students undertaking MSc dissertations

 Writing, Teaching & Tuition